Meeting and Exceeding Sales Expectations Using RFQ in Your Web2Print Solution

 So that you are spending your time on quotations and tenders that are more likely to convert and allow you to be as proactive as you have always wanted to be (but didn’t have the time) why not try to automate those jobs that you could quote for in your sleep or could be merely speculation?

-In sales, the time and opportunity to be proactive and follow up is something that is always being crushed down to those final few minutes in the day.
-If you can get that time back then all the better.
+The time to be proactive is sales is always being crushed down to those last few minutes in the day.
+If you had the opportunity to spend more time on vital follow up, wouldn’t you grab it with both hands?

-2. Automating Some Enquiries Doesn’t Diminish the Customer/Client Relationship
+2. Automating Some RFQ Enquiries Doesn’t Diminish the Customer/Client Relationship

-One of the things that are universal towards sales people is a false concern about losing the consultative relationship – get over it!
+It’s a universal fear of sales professions, but ultimately a false concern is losing the consultative relationship.
+It’s time to get over it!
 Automation adds value and gives opportunity to discuss other projects.
 Do you really need to be there for every little transaction?
 Sometimes buyers are either too busy to have that friendly catch up that they really want to have, but can’t right now or they’re plugging away at their laptop way after the cleaners are gone.
 They have to get a quote, they have to make an enquiry, but you are closed when they need you most!

 Those touch points, although impersonal are ones that a busy professional needs once in a while, and if you’re the one to give it to them – you will earn their appreciation and trust.
 Ultimately, it will create a better relationship than the one you think you have and might lose.